 With the increasing use of cars to travel in and out of the village the speed of cars within the village boundary of Wilmcote and Pathlow is a problem and a concern to residents.
-The main 'A' roads that feed in to the village are 50 mph and although
+The main 'A' roads that feed in to the village are 50 mph and although adequate signage exists to inform of the speed reduction to 30mph within the village this is not always observed by drivers.

-XII Well sign posted, but often ignored
+XI Well sign posted, but often ignored